cryptomator/cryptomator.github.io/content/privacy.en.md

 #### 8.1.4 Accessing Cloud Storage Services (Android, iOS)
 If the user authorizes the Cryptomator application for iOS or Android to access one or many cloud storage services, the application is granted access to data stored by the respective service.
 The application will not access any data other than stored in folders knowingly selected by the user.

 Any such data is processed solely on the user's local device.
 Under no circumstances will we receive any of this data.
+We have implemented security procedures to protect the confidentiality of the user's data.
+Specifically:

+* We use encryption to protect the user's information.
+All sensitive data is encrypted using state-of-the-art encryption algorithms.
+* On Android, sensitive data is stored in the Keystore system, which securely stores cryptographic keys and ensures their confidentiality and integrity.
+* On iOS, sensitive data is stored in the Keychain, which provides a secure storage container that is encrypted and managed by the system.

 When using such a third-party cloud storage services, please refer to the corresponding privacy policy of the provider: